Avon Longitudinal Study of Parents and Children finds eating healthy can slightly raise a child’s IQ

 These differences in IQ remained even after taking into account other factors such as the mother’s level of education, social class and duration of breast feeding.

 Other research has shown nutrition to play a vital role in health and cognitive functioning at any age.
 Diet affects the mitochondria, and some essential nutrients are linked with improved cognitive functioning and even neuro repair!
 Essential nutrients are not an option, they are essential to us daily and need to be consumed as our bodies can’t produce them.
-This includes essential fatty acids (from fish oils or algae), and all the essential amino acids and nutrients (Nutriiveda (NV) Original)both which are reported to help with verbal, motor and academic functioning.

 What is sad today is that it’s cheaper to feed a family junk food than healthy food.
 To help address this problem, Wal-Mart Stores in January 2011, launched an initiative to provide its customers with “healthier and more affordable food choices.”